nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 which resides on the Disk II controller.
 This is responsible for loading track 0 sector 0 of the floppy, known as BOOT1, into memory at location `$0800` and then jumping to location `$0801`.

+This also avoids the whole question of whether distributing Apple DOS is allowed or not.

 ### Loading One Sector